ewei068/pokestar/README.md

 **Eligible Pokemon**

-Temporarily while all Pokemon's moves are being implemented, only certain Pokemon are eligible for battle. **This list currently includes: Venusaur, Charizard, Blastoise, Butterfree, Beedrill, Pidgeot, Ratticate, Alakazam, Machamp, Golem, Gengar, Articuno, Zapdos, Moltres, and Mewtwo.** We are working hard to implement all of the other Pokemon. **You can view your battle eligible Pokemon with this command (copy/paste it) `/list filterby: battleEligible filtervalue: True`.**
+Temporarily while all Pokemon's moves are being implemented, only certain Pokemon are eligible for battle. **This list currently includes: Venusaur, Charizard, Blastoise, Butterfree, Beedrill, Pidgeot, Ratticate, Alakazam, Machamp, Golem, Gengar, Lapras, Vaporeon, Jolteon, Flareon, Snorlax, Articuno, Zapdos, Moltres, and Mewtwo.** We are working hard to implement all of the other Pokemon. **You can view your battle eligible Pokemon with this command (copy/paste it) `/list filterby: battleEligible filtervalue: True`.**

 <img src="https://raw.githubusercontent.com/ewei068/pokestar/main/media/images/battle-eligible.png" height="300">